 With the emergence of the COVID-19 virus and our responsibility towards Africa and its people, Jumbari Family Safaris is following the guidelines of the World Health Organization and the South African government to restrict the spread of Coronavirus to the best of our ability.
-While we have taken the initiative to postpone all trips due for travel in the upcoming months we would like to encourage clients to continue planning their trips to Africa for travel towards the end of 2020 or in 2021.
+While we took the initiative to postpone all trips for travel in most of 2020, we would like to encourage clients to continue planning their trips to Africa for travel in 2021.
 This will play a major role in the survival of the global travel industry, our local suppliers and the people who depend on tourism for their livelihood.
 We would also like to take this opportunity to spare a thought for the doctors, nurses, medical workers, police and armed forces who will be going above and beyond for us over the coming weeks to keep us safe.
 We believe that travel will stand the test of time, so for now, we urge you to keep on dreaming.

 We have always put the health and safety of our clients, our staff members and our suppliers as our top priority.
 We will be keeping you up to date with the latest developments from our side for peace of mind.
 For the time being, we will continue to share our beautiful continent with you via Instagram, Facebook and email!
 Join us on a visual journey of Africa by following us on Instagram (@jumbari), Facebook (@jumbariofficial) or sign up for our newsletter by completing the form in our footer.